An innovative program for physicians and healthcare professionals who want to lead the way in medical education.

 Overview

-Participants complete four learning blocks over four semesters: Learning and Technology, Educational Research, Leadership, and Master’s Capstone.
+Participants complete five learning blocks over five semesters: Learning and Technology, Educational Research, Leadership, Master’s Capstone I and Master’s Capstone II.
 Virtual coaching clinics are coordinated with each of the program blocks.
 These clinics hone students’ online teaching abilities and collaborative learning skills, and help students complete their block assignments.

 Prepare to teach medical educators: Gain an understanding of how adults learn, how to develop effective and efficient educational experiences in medical education, and how to teach others to do the same.
-Prepare to take on the many challenges facing medical educators, including assessment, curricular design, and integrating educational technologies into all types of learning experiences.
+Prepare to take on the many challenges facing medical educators, including assessment, curricular design, remediation, and integrating educational technologies into learning experiences.

 Become a medical education researcher: Acquire the skills and knowledge to meet the growing need for research and innovation in medical education.
-Learn how to evaluate programs and publish your research in this area.
+Learn how to evaluate learning programs and produce scholarly research for peer reviewed journals.

 Grow into a leadership role at your healthcare organization or medical school: Influence and inspire others to learn.
 Develop the leadership competencies to plan, implement, and maintain successful, sustainable programs.
-Acquire leadership skills and tools that are highly relevant to medical education.
+Acquire relevant leadership skills and tools that are specific to medical education.

 Take the Next Step